Credit Suisse earmarks more than $300 billion for sustainable finance

-LONDON, July 30 (Reuters) - Credit Suisse plans to provide at least 300 billion Swiss francs ($328.41 billion) in sustainable financing over the next decade in areas such as renewable energy and Green Bonds.
+LONDON (Reuters) - Credit Suisse (CSGN.S) plans to provide at least 300 billion Swiss francs ($328.41 billion) in sustainable financing over the next decade in areas such as renewable energy and Green Bonds.

 The move is the latest in a string of announcements by banks looking to display their green credentials and capture demand for cash from companies to help a shift to a low-carbon economy.
 Governments around the world are tightening rules on industry to try to meet the terms of the 2015 Paris climate agreement.